7 surprising benefits of using a document management system

 Ever said or heard someone say, "I know we created a document for X purpose.
 Do you know where we put it?"

-Employees waste substantial time and money searching for and making new versions of documents.
+Employees waste substantial working time and money searching for and making new versions of documents.
 If all important documents exist in a DMS, it saves time.
 Employees can simply look it up.

 Pro Tip: Work out a file naming convention early to support digital search functions.